Magnetic interlayer coupling between ferromagnetic SrRuO$_3$ layers through a SrIrO$_3$ spacer: Results

 In addition to the sharp two-step magnetization reversal, the magnetic hysteresis loops possess a tail in the high magnetic field range, that can be related most likely to strongly pinned domains in the bottom SrRuO$_3$ layers deposited directly on the SrTiO$_3$ (100) substrate \cite{Wang2020}.\\ The minor loop of heterostructure RIR2, drawn in blue in \textbf{Figure \ref{fig_overview_RIR2_SQUID}(a)}, did not show a measurable shift with respect to the major hysteresis loop at 10 K, showing that the two SrRuO$_3$ layers of the heterostructure are indeed magnetically decoupled.
 In contrast, the minor loop of the heterostructure RIR2 is shifted by +30 mT to higher magnetic fields at 80 K (cf. inset in \textbf{Figure \ref{fig_overview_RIR2_SQUID}(b)}).
-Such a positive shift of the minor loop with respect to the full loop can be an indication for antiferromagnetic coupling of the two SrRuO$_3$ layers (see for instance ref. \cite{Heijden1997,Faure-Vincent2002,Matczak2013}).
-According to the calculation proposed by van der Heijden \textit{et al.}, the magnetic coupling strength is directly proportional to the minor loop shift and the magnetization of the magnetically softer layer.
-As described in detail in section 4 of the SI (Ref. \cite{supplemental}), we estimated a coupling strength of 5 $\mu$J/m$^2$ at 80 K, increasing to 7 $\mu$J/m$^2$ at 40 K. This coupling strength is very weak.
-In our previous study on asymmetric SrIrO$_3$/SrZrO$_3$ spacers, we observed a weak ferromagnetic coupling on the order of 35 $\mu$J/m$^2$ for a SrIrO$_3$/SrZrO$_3$ spacers of thickness of about 0.8 nm.
+Such a positive shift of the minor loop with respect to the full loop can be an indication for antiferromagnetic coupling of the two SrRuO$_3$ layers (see for instance ref. \cite{Heijden1997,Faure-Vincent2002,Matczak2013}): As indicated by the red lines in \textbf{Figure \ref{fig_overview_RIR2_SQUID} (b)}, the switching field of the magnetically softer layer increased by + 30 mT with respect to the major loop.
+According to the calculation proposed by van der Heijden \textit{et al.}, the magnetic coupling strength is directly proportional to the difference of the switching fields of the magnetically softer layer of the major loop and of the minor loop \cite{Heijden1997}.
+As described in detail in section 4 of the SI (Ref. \cite{supplemental}), we estimated a coupling strength of -5 $\mu$J/m$^2$ at 80 K, increasing to -7 $\mu$J/m$^2$ at 40 K. This coupling strength is very weak: In our previous study on asymmetric SrIrO$_3$/SrZrO$_3$ spacers, we observed a weak ferromagnetic coupling on the order of 35 $\mu$J/m$^2$ for a SrIrO$_3$/SrZrO$_3$ spacers of thickness of about 0.8 nm.
 As shown in \textbf{Figure S4} in the SI (Ref. \cite{supplemental}), for heterostructure RIR2, the minor loop shift is almost temperature independent between 40 K and 100 K, when the 6 MLs top SrRuO$_3$ layer is the magnetically softer layer of the heterostructure.
-Thus, the coupling strength, which is directly proportional to the magnetization of the magnetically softer layer \cite{Heijden1997}, decreases for increasing temperature above 40 K, following the temperature dependence of the magnetization of the thinner SrRuO$_3$ layer. \\
+Thus, the coupling strength, which is directly proportional to the magnetization of the magnetically softer layer \cite{Heijden1997}, decreases for increasing temperature above 40 K, following the temperature dependence of the magnetization of the thinner SrRuO$_3$ layer.